Table of Contents

 Ayurvedic Properties and Action

-Sahchara h is sweet, sour and bitter in taste, hot in potency and pungent after digestion (Katu Vipak).
-It balances Kapha, and destroys poison.
+Sahchara is sweet, sour and bitter in taste, hot in potency and pungent after digestion (Katu Vipak).
+It balances Kapha and destroys the poison.
 It is especially useful in dental problems and gout.

 Ayurvedic Name: Saireya (Charaka and Sushruta), Saireyaka (Sushruta), Kuranta, Kurantaka (Bhavaprakasha), Katsaraiya, Sahchara